-The Listener source in the AMQP connector provides the ability to consume messages as they arrive into an AMQP Queue.
+The Listener source in Anypoint Connector for AMQP (AMQP Connector) provides the ability to consume messages as they arrive into an AMQP queue.

 The syntax to listen for new messages from a queue is: